matsonj/nba-monte-carlo/evidence/pages/nba/in-season tournament/index.md

 # NBA In-season Tournament

+Congrats to the Los Angeles Lakers for winning the 2023-24 NBA In-Season Tournament!

-New for the 2023-2024 season, the NBA has introduced an In-Season Tournament.
+_New for the 2023-2024 season, the NBA has introduced an In-Season Tournament.
 The tournament consists of Group Play followed by single elimination knock out rounds.
-You can learn about it [here](https://www.nba.com/news/in-season-tournament-101).
+You can learn about it [here](https://www.nba.com/news/in-season-tournament-101)._

 ## Standings